MathildeJ/Fantasy_Bakes/README.md

   }
   </script>
 ```
-To see the corresponding commit, click [here](https://github.com/MathildeJ/Cake_shop_example/commit/21c8a2b69093d1dd0649a13951964bfa586a3e1b).

 ![exit button](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s10.png)

-Please note: considering how our website is built, there is a unique "get help" button which means that our customers can only start a session from the home page (by clicking a button which redirects them to the landing page).
+Please note: considering how our website is built, there's a unique "get help" button which means that our customers can only start a session from the home page (by clicking a button which redirects them to the landing page).
 However, stealth mode is activated by default on all the pages containing the Surfly widget and allows to start a session instantly by pressing Ctrl + Enter.
 Stealth mode can also be disabled, if you prefer.

 <a name="chat"></a>
 ##### Integrate an already existing chat solution

-Finally, we would also like to be able to continue chatting with our clients in a Surfly session.
-In our application, we were using Zoopim prior to integrating Surfly.
+Finally, we'd also like to be able to continue chatting with our clients in a Surfly session.
+In our application, we were using Zopim prior to integrating Surfly.
 We can simply add the Zopim snippet code to all the pages of our website and we will be able to communicate with our clients inside and outside of a Surfly session without any disturbance when we enter/exit one:
 ``` javascript
 <!-- Adding Zopim Live Chat -->
 <script>